 Santa Clara University (SCU)

-Ranked #2 among best regional universities in the West by U.S. News & World Report for 2018, Santa Clara University was also ranked as the best college (#1) in the nation for veterans.
+Ranked #54 among national universities by U.S. News & World Report for 2020, Santa Clara University was also ranked as the best college (#27) in the nation for veterans.
 Santa Clara's STEM programs offer a wide variety of concentrations: applied math, computer engineering, bioengineering, civil engineering, engineering management, electrical engineering, mechanical engineering, and powers systems & sustainable energy.
 Students can take part in any of the student organizations, internships, and co-ops available for engineering students.
 SCU even takes part in a tiny house competition, where engineering students come together to build a sustainable tiny home.
 Students can also strengthen their faith through faith-based student groups, retreats, and religious diversity events.

 Saint Louis University